-A number of stakeholders are involved within the EITI data generation process, from the country Multi Stakeholder Group (MSG), to government agencies, extractive companies, local communities and civil society groups.
+A number of stakeholders are involved within the EITI data generation process, from the country Multi Stakeholder group, to government agencies, extractive companies, local communities and civil society groups.
 The recommendations in this report are meant to facilitate these stakeholders in reporting data (qualitative and quantitative) in a standardized format to allow for improved understanding, analysis and accountability of the extractive sector.

-The data format standards presented here are recommendations only and are not meant to be prescriptive.
-Nor should they be considered as a 'reporting template'; the decision on what to report remains the domain of the country's MSG.
+The data output standards presented here are recommendations only and are not meant to be prescriptive.
+Nor should they be considered as a 'reporting template', the decision on how and what to report remains the domain of the country's Multi Stakeholder group.
 The recommendations apply to data output and are not meant to replace the larger reporting requirements under the EITI process.